Table of Contents

 10 Alternative Business Loan Types

-If you don’t qualify for more traditional types of financing, like term business loans, alternative business funding offers nearly a dozen products that you might consider.
+If you don’t qualify for more traditional types of financing, like term business loans, one of these small business loan alternatives might be worth considering.

 1. Business Line of Credit

-Sometimes you don’t need your money all at once, in a lump sum.
-Having access to a line of credit allows you to borrow what you need when you need it.
+Sometimes you don’t need to receive your money all at once, in a lump sum.
+Having access to a business line of credit allows you to withdraw what you need when you need it, up to the limit set by your lender.
 You pay back only what you’ve borrowed, plus the interest on that amount.

 Many alternative lenders offer lines of credit.
-If your application is approved, you’ll be told the maximum amount of money that you can draw money against.
-If you borrow a portion and pay it back, you can borrow from the full line of credit amount again, up to that maximum.
+If your application is approved, you’ll be told the maximum amount of money that you can draw funds against.
+If you borrow a portion and pay it back, you can usually withdraw funds from the full line of credit amount again, up to the maximum.

 For example: let’s say you’re approved for a $10,000 line of credit.
 You use $5,000 now and pay it back over a few months.
-Then later, you borrow the full $10,000, which is available because you’ve already paid back what you previously borrowed, plus interest.
+A year later, you borrow the full $10,000, which is available because you’ve already paid back what you previously borrowed, plus interest.

 2. Term Loans

-The difference between an alternative term loan and a traditional bank term loan is that the period you have to pay back the former is usually much shorter, sometimes as little as six to 12 months.
+A common difference between an alternative term loan and a traditional bank term loan is that the period you have to pay back the former is usually much shorter, sometimes as little as several months to two years.
 It’s a good idea to be sure you’ll be able to make the higher payments that a shorter term may require.

 3. Invoice Financing and Factoring

 The second is invoice factoring.
 It’s similar to invoice financing in that you can use your unpaid invoices to get access to capital.
-But instead of you being responsible for getting the payment from your clients, you essentially sell the invoices to the lender, usually for a percentage of what’s owed.
+But instead of you being responsible for getting the payment from your clients, you essentially sell the invoices to the lender, usually for a percentage of their face value.
 The lender is then responsible for getting your clients to pay the invoices.
 When they do, you get back the remainder of what the clients owed, minus the lender’s fee.

 4. Equipment Loans